katerinaelsasser/NailDeck/README.md

 ### Existing Features

 - Customers can create a account, use the login, adjust account details on profile dashboard.
-- If users forget thier password, they can reset the password.
 - There is a contact form for users to contact the company.
 - Customers can leave a review of what they thought of the company.
 Reviews will be displayed when they are submitted.
 - List of products, including product categories display select products related to that list.